pubsubdb/pubsubdb/docs/quickstart.md

           - to: a1
 ```

 When a `worker` activity is defined in the YAML, you must likewise register a `worker` function that will perform the work.
 Here is the updated end-to-end example with the entire evolution of the application from version `1` to version `4`.
 Notice how the `PubSubDB.init` call now registers the worker function, using 3 additional redis connections.
-Points of presence like this (instance of PubSubDB) can declare a PubSubDB engine and/or one or more workers.
+Points of presence like this (instances of PubSubDB) can declare a PubSubDB engine and/or one or more workers.
 The engine is used to coordinate the flow, while the workers are used to perform the work.

 ```javascript
 import Redis from 'ioredis';